taraldefi/taral/README.md

 $> cd docker && docker-compose up
 ```

-Wait until the local testnet is fully started and then execute the integration test
+Wait until the local testnet is fully started and then execute the integration tests

 ```
-$> yarn integration
+$> yarn integration-tests
 ```